 The component library is written in the Vue.JS frontend framework and controls the user interface (look and feel) by dictating elements such as page layouts, forms, buttons, font styles, etc.

 When a user goes onto the website, they see a page that’s been generated by Nuxt, which is a framework for creating Vue.JS applications.
-Nuxt gets the data from Tide (the Drupal distribution part of the SDP) and then puts that data into the Ripple components to display the webpage to the end user.
+Nuxt gets the data from Tide (the headless Drupal 8 distribution part of the SDP) and then puts that data into the Ripple components to display the webpage to the end user.
 In this way, Nuxt creates a server-side rendering of the Vue.JS components.

 The way the presentation layer has been decoupled from the CMS also presents lots of options for the future.
 Ms Benjafield explains: “It’s a really exciting proposition because it means the CMS is only a tool for managing content.
 The way content is presented at the moment is a website but in the future it could be through voice experience or any other product that consumes an API.”

 Background: SDP consists of three main products — Bay (an open-source platform based on Lagoon), Tide (a headless Drupal 8 CMS distribution) and Ripple coupled with Nuxt (the frontend presentation layer).

 The benefits of Ripple can be broken into the overall benefits of the SDP and benefits of the presentation layer, Ripple.